MicrosoftDocs/cloud-adoption-framework/docs/govern/monitor-cloud-governance.md

 #### Configure monitoring for regulatory compliance governance

-Achieve real-time visibility and automatic enforcement of regulatory compliance across all cloud resources to prevent noncompliance problems.
+Achieve real-time visibility and automatic enforcement of regulatory compliance across all cloud resources.

 - *Use compliance dashboards.* [Get policy compliance data](/azure/governance/policy/how-to/get-compliance-data) on the policies you assigned.